GaloisInc/grease/doc/dev.md

     e. `xfail-neg/`: "false negatives", i.e., type II error, tests that have some sufficient precondition for successful execution, but grease can't find it

 3. `sanity/`: Tests that exercise earlier or more fundamental parts of `grease`, such as disassembly or machine code semantics.
 For these tests, we don't particularly care whether `grease` finds a refined precondition.
-This directory has two subdirectories:
+This directory has a few subdirectories:

     a. `pass/`, for tests that don't cause any issues